WinterStreett/User-Web-Demo-FastAPI/README.md

 # User-Web-Demo-FastAPI
-Create a Web Application Demo to manage user data based on FastAPI
+Create a Web Application Demo to manage user data based on FastAPI.